-No person shall refuse or fail to give such information as may be reasonably required of him or her by any duly authorized official of the municipality or render any false information to any such official regarding any electrical installation work completed or contemplated.
+No person may refuse or fail to give information that may be reasonably required of him or her by an authorised official of the municipality or render any false information regarding any electrical installation work completed or contemplated.

 12. Refusal of admittance